duyyudus/binary-vcs-lite/README.md

 # vcs_lite
-Minimalism version control system for binary data
+Minimalism version control system for binary data.
+Should work best for graphic data ( model, texture, geometry cache...) as well as non-text files.